Research & Evidence

 Case study: Re-Origin

-Body Mind Relax Protocol™ in a clinical-adjacent digital wellness context
+Body Mind Relax Protocol™ in a digital wellness context

 Participants reported improved ability to calm down, stronger connection to the body, reduced fear around movement, and positive emotional shifts after practice.